mikosa/s3scan/README.md

 S3Scan requires Bash 3.0 or newer. (should work on both windows and linux or ubuntu (not fully tested yet)....)

 Clone this repository or download the 3 files
+To run a bash script, you always need to start with command bash or sh or ./ .
+You can also do the following installation that will allow you to run this without the bash command.
 To use this script without the sh or bash command, copy the files to the current user bin directory
 ```sh
 $ cd ~